GeoscienceAustralia/ptha/R/examples/austptha_template/EVENT_RATES/README.md

 the script and then run them some other way (e.g. this can allow the rate curve calculations to be split over multiple nodes).

-Once that is done, you should also do the following (*but you might need to edit output paths in these scripts first*):
+Once that is done, you should also do the following to update various derived results (*NOTE: you might need to edit output paths in these scripts first, they are not tightly integrated with the previous computations*):

 1. Run [create_nc_file_peak_stage_unit_sources.R](create_nc_file_peak_stage_unit_sources.R) to make fast-access information for plotting.
+Note this is unaffected by the scenario rates, so it only needs to be run when the tsunami-unit-sources are updated.
 2. To make easy-access output files you need to run [tsunami_stage_exceedance_rates_to_csv.R](tsunami_stage_exceedance_rates_to_csv.R).
 3. To make a shapefile for 'general-plot' purposes, run [clean_shapefiles_for_plotting.R](clean_shapefiles_for_plotting.R).

-You can also use [quick_station_stage_exceedance_rates.R](quick_station_stage_exceedance_rates.R) to make deaggregation plots on-demand.
-To assist with batch-production of such plots, see [quick_station_plots_all_sites.R](quick_station_plots_all_sites.R) which can run a group of hazard points based on their longitude.
+You can also use [quick_station_stage_exceedance_rates.R](quick_station_stage_exceedance_rates.R) to make 'standard station deaggregation plots' on-demand.
+To assist with batch-production of such plots, see [quick_station_plots_all_sites.R](quick_station_plots_all_sites.R) which runs a group of hazard points based on their longitude.

 ## Details